KraKEn-bit/Multi-Modal-Clickbait-Analysis/App/README.md

 **Hackathon demo** for the [Visual-Temporal Contradiction Framework (VTCF)](https://github.com/KraKEn-bit/Multi-Modal-Clickbait-Analysis): a multimodal system that flags Bangla YouTube clickbait by comparing what the **title promises** with what the **video actually shows** — not title text alone.

 >  This is a real, working web app, not a mockup.
-Start the backend + frontend (5-minute setup below), open `http://localhost:3000`, and click the **Hard case — breaking news title, factual bulletin** example card.
-That one result — where a text-only model gets it wrong and VTCF gets it right — is the entire point of this project.
+Start the backend + frontend (5-minute setup below), open `http://localhost:3000`, and click the **Hard case : breaking news title, factual bulletin** example card.
+That one result, where a text-only model gets it wrong and VTCF gets it right, is the entire point of this project.

 Part of: [Multi-Modal Clickbait Analysis](https://github.com/KraKEn-bit/Multi-Modal-Clickbait-Analysis)